-Republican David Perdue’s U.S. Senate seat is up for election this year during its normal six-year voting cycle.
-Voters elected Perdue to the Senate in 2015.
+Republican David Perdue (Incumbent) is facing off in a Jan.
+5 runoff against Democrat Jon Ossoff for a U.S. Senate seat.
+This seat and Georgia’s other U.S. Senate seat that’s also in a runoff will decide the balance of power in the U.S. Senate.
+Voters elected Perdue to the Senate in 2014 election.
 He ran for election after the retirement of republican Saxby Chambliss.
 Others who have held this seat include Sam Nunn and Richard Russell, both democrats.

 David Perdue (R) Incumbent